Thingo2906/Capstone1-health-web-app/README.md

 # Goal of Project:
-Creating a website where users can use the BMI tool to calculate their body mass index (BMI), and share their tips to maintain a healthy body.
-Also, users can find many recipes for their diet plans that fit their unique food preferences.
+Creating a website where users can use the BMI tool to calculate their body mass index (BMI), calculate the daily calorie requirement for different goals.
+Also, users can find many recipes for their home cooking purpose.
 # Database Schema:
 ![Schema](https://user-images.githubusercontent.com/93515126/210734304-fee45794-5095-4d4b-85b0-cc60b510b4b4.png)